Mani9787/aws-3tier-flask-login-app/README.md

-AWS 3-Tier Secure Login Application
+# AWS Three-Tier Secure Web Application Architecture
 Project Overview

 This project demonstrates the implementation of a secure 3-tier web architecture on AWS.
 The application is built using Flask and MySQL and was deployed using EC2 instances within a custom VPC setup including public and private subnets.